JGTools/TTT3D/README.md

 setInterval(() => isWalking = !isWalking, 5000);
 ```

-Update each frame and apply result to mesh:
+Update each frame and apply result to meshes:

 ```javascript
 // blend smoothly between the walk and idle